jsmits/github-cli/README.rst

                           commands) choices are: open (o), closed (c), all (a) [default: open]
     -m MESSAGE, --message=MESSAGE
-                          message content for opening an issue without using the editor
+                          message content for opening or commenting on an issue without using the editor
     -r REPO, --repo=REPO, --repository=REPO
                           specify a repository (format: `user/repo` or just `repo` (latter will get the user from the global git